Prospective Student FAQ

 - Research Experience: Research experience, although not required, can boost your chances of admission considerably.
 If you have worked on a research project, please tell us about it and ask at least one of your recommenders to comment on it.
 If your work is part of a joint project, the recommender should indicate your specific contribution to the project.
 Include abstracts or reprints of any papers you have published in journals or presented at conferences.

-- Personal Statement: Applicants will be asked a series of short form questions regarding their interest in computational biology, their research experiences, and their goals for the future.
+- Program-Specific Questions: Applicants will be asked a series of short form questions regarding their interest in computational biology, their research experiences, and their goals for the future.

 - Describe the life experiences that inspired you to pursue a career in science.